Chris Norby: County supervisor

 In March 2002, Norby became the first person in 22 years to defeat an incumbent Orange County Supervisor when he won 54% of the vote in the Fourth Supervisoral District, representing Fullerton, Placentia, La Habra, Buena Park, and West Anaheim.
 The Los Angeles Times described it as "one of the biggest upsets in the county's political history."
-Norby was re-elected in 2006 and elected Chairman of the Board of Supervisors in 2007.
+Norby was re-elected in 2006 and elected chairman of the Board of Supervisors in 2007.

-While Supervisor, Norby helped end the County's futile efforts at converting El Toro Marine base into an unneeded commercial airport and pushed for reforms of public pensions and public contracting.
+While Supervisor, Norby helped end the county's futile efforts at converting El Toro Marine base into an unneeded commercial airport and pushed for reforms of public pensions and public contracting.
 In response to the U.S. Supreme Court decision Kelo v.
 City of New London expanding government's power to seize private property, Norby authored Measure A, which strengthened the rights of homeowners and other private property owners by prohibiting Orange County government from seizing private property to give to a different private owner.
 The Board of Supervisors voted unanimously to put Measure A on the ballot, which voters approved by a 76%–24% margin.
 Norby also proposed and gained passage of a county ordinance issuing medical marijuana identification cards to eligible patients to show to police officers when questioned about marijuana possession.

-Norby served on the Orange County Transportation Authority as chairman, Eastern/Foothill Toll Road Authority, OC Sanitation District, OC Fire Authority Board and represented Orange County on the Southern California Association of Governments (SCAG) where he served as Co-Chair of the Committee on Local Government Fiscal Reform.
+Norby served on the Orange County Transportation Authority as chairman, Eastern/Foothill Toll Road Authority, OC Sanitation District, OC Fire Authority Board and represented Orange County on the Southern California Association of Governments (SCAG) where he served as co-chair of the Committee on Local Government Fiscal Reform.

 California State Assembly

 Norby won a special election to represent the 72nd State Assembly District in 2009, following the resignation of Michael D. Duvall, and was re-elected to a full term in 2010, representing Fullerton, Brea, La Habra and parts of Orange, Yorba Linda and Anaheim.
-In 2012, Norby was reapportioned into the 65th State Assembly District, where he narrowly lost the 2012 election, being outspent 3-1 by public employee unions.
+In 2012, Norby was redistricted into the 65th State Assembly District, where he narrowly lost the 2012 election, being outspent 3-1 by public employee unions.

 While in the legislature, Norby worked for bipartisan reforms in criminal justice reform, particularly for non-violent drug offenders.
-He introduced bills to curb asset seizure abuse.
+He introduced bills to curb asset forfeiture abuse.
 He worked directly with Governors Arnold Schwarzenegger and Jerry Brown for the reform and ultimate dissolution of state redevelopment agencies, ending decades of fiscal and eminent domain abuses.